We are searching for

 There are a few different ways to calculate a used vehicle's value.
 The most common method to determine the value is using an online tool like the ones included in the GoodCar Vehicle History report.
 This is calculated by taking into account the vehicle's make, model, year, mileage, and condition.

-Another way to calculate the value of a used car is to look at its trade-in value.
+Another way to calculate the worth of a used car is to look at its trade-in value.
 This is the amount that a dealership would give you for your car if you were to trade it in towards the purchase of a new vehicle.

 Finally, you can also calculate the private party sale value of your car.
 This is what you could expect to get if you sold your car to an individual person rather than trading it in or selling it to a dealership.
 The private party sale value will typically be higher than the trade-in value but lower than the amount presented to you via online tools.

 To get an accurate estimate of your car's worth, it's best to use all three methods and then take an average of the three values.
-This will give you a good idea of what your car is really worth and how much you should expect to get for it if you sell it privately or trade it in.
+Understanding how much your car has depreciated will help you determine a realistic price if you plan to sell it privately or trade it in.

 Do your research before buying a car.
 Be sure to check how much the car you're interested in is worth, both new and used.
-This will give you a better understanding of what to expect in terms of depreciation.
+This will give you a better understanding of what to expect in terms of vehicle depreciation.

 Consider buying a used car instead of a new one.
 Used cars have already taken the biggest hit in terms of depreciation, which means you will typically be able to get a better deal on a used car that's only a few years old.